Otovwemiracle/Investment-dashboard/README.md

-# Investment-dashboard
+# investment-dashboard
-“Client login and dashboard for my investment platform”
+client login and dashboard for my investment platform”